aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-php/_index.md

 url: /java/aspose-tasks-java-for-php/
 ---

-# **Introduction to Aspose.Tasks Java for PHP**
+## **Introduction to Aspose.Tasks Java for PHP**

-## **PHP / Java Bridge**
+Aspose.Tasks Java for PHP is created using [PHP / Java Bridge](http://php-java-bridge.sourceforge.net/pjb/).
 The PHP/Java Bridge is an implementation of a streaming, XML-based [network protocol](http://php-java-bridge.sourceforge.net/pjb/PROTOCOL.TXT), which can be used to connect a native script engine, for example PHP, Scheme or Python, with a Java virtual machine.
 It is up to 50 times faster than local RPC via SOAP, requires less resources on the web-server side.
 It is [faster](http://php-java-bridge.sourceforge.net/pjb/FAQ.html#performance) and more reliable than direct communication via the Java Native Interface, and it requires no additional components to invoke Java procedures from PHP or PHP procedures from Java.

 Read more at [sourceforge.net](http://php-java-bridge.sourceforge.net/pjb/)